repobee/repobee-sanitizer/README.md

 `repobee-sanitizer` adds the commands `sanitize-file` and `sanitize-repo` that lets the user sanitize files and repos (directories currently) respectively.
 `repobee-sanitizer` can remove or replace text by going through files, looking for certain `REPOBEE-SANITIZER-<type>` text-markers.
 The most simple usage consists of a `REPOBEE-SANITIZER-BLOCK` and a `REPOBEE-SANITIZER-END` marker, where content between these two markers will be removes, or "santitized".

-# Install

-[WIP]

-# Usage
-`repobee-sanitizer` is currently under development, it currently supports the `sanitize-file` and `sanitize-repo` commands.
-Because `repobee-sanitizer` is a plugin to `repobee`, these commands are executed by running repobee with:

-> repobee -p repobee-sanitizer sanitize-repo

-(is this right?)

 # Example use cases
 Consider the following code: